benjaminjonard/koillection/README.md

 7. (optionnal) Copy the values contained in `docs/php.ini` in your own `php.ini`.
 Not mandatory but can improve performance greatly

 ### Using Docker
-There is 2 Docker images you can use :
-* https://github.com/koillection/docker -> Recommended.
-Comes with PHP FPM and nginx, based on the last release of Koillection.
+* https://github.com/benjaminjonard/koillection-docker ->  Comes with PHP FPM and nginx, based on the last release of Koillection.
-* https://github.com/koillection/docker-ppm -> Experimental.
-Comes with PHP PM and nginx, based on the master branch of Koillection, thus can be unstable.

 ## Licensing